sarahdayan/browserstore.js/README.md

 const store = createStore(localStorageAdapter)
 ```

-In the UMD and AMD builds, adapters don't come bundled under the `browserstore` namespace, you have to import them manually.
+In the UMD and AMD builds, adapters don't come bundled under the `browserstore` namespace; you have to import them manually.

 ```html
 <script src="path/to/umd/adapters/localStorage.js"></script>